-For safety and security reasons, children are required to be signed in and out of their sessions.
-This is a legal obligation under the Education and Care Services Regulations.
+For safety and security reasons, children are required to be signed in and out of all sessions.
+This is a legal obligation under the Australian Education and Care Services Regulations.
 The arrival and departure time of the child must be documented and initialled every session.
-Please do not fill in the departure time until you have collected your child and please do not allow the children to write in this book.
-Please remember to sign your child in and out every session.
+Please do not fill in the departure time until you have collected your child and please remember to sign your child in and out of every session.